stellarscripts/stellar_firma_transcripts/_posts/2020-07-17-tim-bendoscience2.md

 Relative to us.

-##### [Tim laughs]
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; __[Tim laughs]__

 #### BRYN

+Certain key points after the Big Bang which, you know, like the important ones and I may be confusing which is which.

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; __[Tim gasps]__

-Certain key points after the Big Bang which, you know, like the important ones and I may be confusing which is which. __[Tim gasps]__ The key point is is just after the Big Bang the universe is incredibly hot, and when it's that hot nothing can really exist.
+The key point is is just after the Big Bang the universe is incredibly hot, and when it's that hot nothing can really exist.
 And the cosmic microwave background is created at a point where it reaches a certain level of coldness--or, well, not hotness, I guess, 'cause it's still really hot--for essentially photons to start existing in a meaningful way.

 #### TIM